Geocoding Addresses

 Connection1.png

 Double-click on the Geocoder to open the parameters.
-In the parameters change Geocoding Service to OpenStreetMap.
-Then ensure that the Mode is set to Forward and for Street Address select the ADDRESS attribute.
+In the parameters, change the Geocoding Service to OpenStreetMap.
+Then ensure the Mode is set to Forward and select the ADDRESS attribute for Street Address.

 Geocoder1.png

 For more information on the geocoding services available in the Geocoder package, see the Geocoder Documentation.
 Additionally, many services have restrictions on how their results may be used or displayed and may produce different address formats.
-Check with your chosen service for terms and conditions.
+Check the terms and conditions with your chosen service.

 4. Run Workspace